computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 a helper function that can generate input with various properties.

 Unfortunately, like with formalizing verbal theory, there is not a single recipe for writing input generators.
-This is highly contingent on the theory and the parts of the input domain you wish to simulate.
-Over the next two chapters you will encounter two example input generators as a  user, i.e., the generators are provided.
+Generators are highly contingent on the theory and the parts of the input domain you wish to simulate.
+Within the context of this book, you don't need to write your own generators, but over the next chapters you will use example input generators provided by us.

-That said, most often generators fall into two categories: unconstrained random generation or constrained random generation.

-Unconstrained generators generate random input

-, then categorize the random inputs by properties of interest.

-While
-easy to design, one has often little control how many inputs with particular properties will be generated.
-Some might, under this procedure, be extremely unlikely to occur.

-Generate random input, then categorize by properties for analysis

-Generate input with specific properties
+We can put most generators in one of two categories: unconstrained input generation or constrained input generation.
+Understanding the difference between the to types of generators is important, as it impacts the kinds of inputs one can generate, which in turn will impact the computer simulation results.

+Any procedure for randomly generating input will likely be biased.
+That means that some inputs are more likely to be generated than others.
+This can be due to particular structure in the input space, or due to properties of the generator.

+A simplified representation of this bias is shown in the figure below.
+Out of the set of all possible inputs, the darker areas might be more likely to be generated than the light.
+Of course, input bias will also bias the output of the simulations.

+{% maincolumn 'assets/img/generator-bias.svg' 'Bias in *unconstrained random generator* may not cover all possible inputs.' %}

+We can deal with this bias by analyzing how well the generated inputs cover the parts of the space you are interested in.
+An *unconstrained input generator* is best used as such.
+These generators have bias over which we have no control such as in the figure above.
+Bias doesn't render the simulations useless, as long as we can characterize the bias and have some understanding of how it impacts the results.

+Alternatively, we can try to implement a *constrained input generator*.
+These types of generators are still biased, but we have some degree of control over the inputs they generate.
+Since there is still bias, it is wise to take that into account, but we may be better able to cover the input space by setting the right constraints.
+We can even use multiple sets of constraints to cover more area of the input space, as is shown in the figure below.

+{% maincolumn 'assets/img/generator-bias-constrained.svg' 'Bias in constrained
+input generators.
+Each "bubble" is a particular set of constraints on the same input generator, moving the bias across all possible inputs.
+By combining these biases, we can cover more of the input domain.' %}

+So why don't we always write unconstrained input generators?
+This is because they are hard to design and implement.

 ## Cheat sheet